Early Irish people were dark skinned with blue eyes – documentary

 “Only at that point do we see the establishment of the modern Irish gene pool as we know it today,” Dr Cassidy added.

-Environmental biologist Carl Wright said the Burren was once populated by high mountains and a thick forest covering.
-The mountains were replaced by glaciers during the ice age which removed a kilometre of rock off the top of this landscape.
+Environmental biologist Carl Wright said the Burren once featured high mountains with a thick forest covering.
+The mountains were replaced by glaciers during the Ice Age which removed a kilometre of rock off the top of this landscape.

 The early farmers relentlessly cleared the forests until there was hardly any of the original forest left.